Sumit-OtherProjects/DevOps/fuzzer/README.md

 Just trigger 'node runFuzzerJob'

-This will trigger ITERATIONS number of commits and jenkins build job
+This will trigger ITERATIONS number of commits and jenkins build job for each commit.

 ### Things to add